ibm-cloud-docs/power-iaas/faq.md

 You can find an up-to-date list at [SAP Apps on IBM {{site.data.keyword.powerSys_notm}}](https://launchpad.support.sap.com/#/notes/2855850){: external}.

-## How can I get the WebSphere Application Server that are delivered through the **Web Enablement for i** packages, and are available at no additional charge with IBM i?
+## How can I get the WebSphere Application Server that is included with the **Web Enablement for i** packages?
 {: #web-enablement-for-ibmi}
 {: faq}

-If you have an IBM i VM instance with the licensed program bundle in the {{site.data.keyword.powerSys_notm}} offering, you can download the WebSphere Application Server.
+If you have an IBM i VM instance with the licensed program bundle in the {{site.data.keyword.powerSys_notm}} offering, you can download the WebSphere Application Server at no extra cost.
 This is available in the Web Enablement for i software at the Entitled System Support (ESS) website by completing the following steps:

 1. Go to the [ESS website](https://www.ibm.com/servers/eserver/ess/index.wss){: external}.